Gearing up for your Supercar Track Xperience at Hallett Motor Racing Circuit?

 Make yourself have ‘Hungry Eyes‘ and keep seeking the next set of track cones.
 Plan ahead, don’t react.
 Relax and have fun, we’re all about making lifetime memories, so don’t worry too much about a little bit of time here or there.
 Hallett is one of the most enjoyable road courses in America, which means that driving it in an Xtreme Xperience Supercar, will be even more amazing!

 As always, we recommend that you purchase a photo and video package to remember your Xtreme Xperience forever!
-That way, you can see if you remembered to stay smooth though all those blind turns, and hit all the apexes.
+That way, you can see if you remembered to stay smooth through all those blind turns, and hit all the apexes.
 Now get out there and remember to Keep Calm and Turn in!

 Are you ready to cross “Drive a Supercar” off of your bucket list?